 Not Avoiding Last-Minute Price Reductions

-Having been on both sides of the transactional equation, we at KAPLAN, KAPLAN, DITRAPANI & RABANIPOUR, LLP know that a buyer’s attorney will try driving down the asking price at the eleventh hour.
+Having been on both sides of the transactional equation, we at KAPLAN, DITRAPANI & FARIA LLP know that a buyer’s attorney will try driving down the asking price at the eleventh hour.
 We can help you drive a hard line, keeping the price tag steady throughout the entirety of your selling process.

 Succumbing to Legal Loopholes